rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

 var b = a(1,2)
 ```

-When the field is an uncurried function, there is a short cut syntax as below:
+When the field is an uncurried function, there is a short-cut syntax as below:

 ```ocaml
 let b x y h = h#@fn x y